Use Laravel to build a ChatGPT plugin

 - Design and implement your API: Define your endpoints and build it using Laravel’s routing, controllers, validation, Eloquent ORM and API resources, etc.

-- Test your API: The framework is also a master at helping you write robust feature tests.
+- Test your API: Laravel is a master at helping you write robust feature tests.

-- Deploy your API: Laravel is compatible with numerous cloud platforms for deployment, so it’ll be super easy (read my review of the best ones).
+- Deploy your API: The framework is compatible with numerous cloud platforms for deployment, so it’ll be super easy.

 Expose your API to ChatGPT with an OpenAPI Specification